johnfelipe/vector-tiles/src/pages/reference/mapbox-streets-v5.md

 #### Type

-The __`type`__ field contains a more specific classification intended for display - eg 'Cafe', 'Hotel', 'Laundry'.
+The __`type`__ field contains a more specific classification intended for display - for example 'Cafe', 'Hotel', 'Laundry'.
 These values come from the original OpenStreetMap tags and are not a limited set.

 #### Scalerank